Synzvato/decentraleyes/README.md

 ## Custom Resources

 You can set a folder path to a custom resource folder in Addon options menu.
-Place your versions of supported resources, complying with the sheme of bundeled resources (without .dec extension).
+Place your versions of supported resources, complying with the scheme of bundled resources (without .dec extension).
 See resources.js paths for currently supported resources and file names.
 Example: [YourFolder]/resources/jquery/3.2.1/jquery.min.js

 ## Roadmap